inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

-Add sub-folders under the `Models` folder:
+`STEP 1` Add sub-folders under the `Models` folder:
     - staging
     - core

-Add a file under the `staging` folder:
+`STEP 2` Add a file under the `staging` folder:
     - stg_green_tripdata.sql
-    - copy the config block into the file and change to view `{{ config(materialized='view') }}`
+    - Copy the config block into the file and change to view `{{ config(materialized='view') }}`
     - It is best to use views in staging to ensure we get the latest data when we use them

-Define the schema.yml
+`STEP 3` Define the schema.yml <br>
+For BigQuery:
-For BigQuery, set the database to the GCP project ID and the schema to the BigQuery dataset schema.
-You can define a freshness for each table.
+    - database = GCP project ID
+    - schema = BigQuery dataset schema.
+Here you can also set a freshness for each table.
 If you wanted to change the source of the data, simply update the source here.
-Since all staging models reference this file, there is no need to make any updates in the models themselves.
+All staging models reference this file, so no changes would be needed in the models themselves.
 ``` yaml
 version: 2